+- 8. A social group is characterised by

+- a.
+Lack of sense of belongingness

-b.
+- b.
 Lack of face to face interaction

-c. impersonal relationship d. stable pattern of interaction.
+- c. impersonal relationship

+- d. stable pattern of interaction.

-- 9. The sociologist who has been credited with carrying out census in Rampura in 1948 ...... - a.
+- 9. The sociologist who has been credited with carrying out census in Rampura in 1948

+- a.
 M.N.
 Srinivas b.
-Auguste Comte c.
+Auguste Comte

+- c.
 D.P.
 Mukherjee d.
 None of the above

 - 10. Out groups are characterised by a sense of belongingness. - 11.
-Stratification does not lead to inequality in terms of its access to material and symbolic resources.
+Stratification does not lead to inequality in terms of its access to material and symbolic resources. - 12.
+Feeling of us is one of the characteristics of Out Group - 13.
+Max Weber gave the difference between ascribed status and achieved status. - 14.
+Indirect relationship is one of the characteristics of primary Group.

-State whether true or false
+D. State whether true or false

-- 12. Stratification based on class is determined by birth. - 13.
-Role conflict is the process of strengthening some specific role for members of the society. - 14.
-Ideas of deviance are never challenged in society. - 15.
-The functionalist perspective justifies the use of force to regulate individual behaviour. - 16.
-Secondary groups are relatively small in size, characterised by personal relationships. - 17.
+- 15. Stratification based on class is determined by birth. - 16.
+Role conflict is the process of strengthening some specific role for members of the society. - 17.
+Ideas of deviance are never challenged in society. - 18.
+The functionalist perspective justifies the use of force to regulate individual behaviour. - 19.
+Secondary groups are relatively small in size, characterised by personal relationships. - 20.
 A class of students is an example of Quasi Group.